gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 ## DIY

 With no better solutions to be found the only remaining choice was to do it myself.
+This was in October 2021.

 I found two apps that can be used on modern systems to view HFS media, both of which seemed like good places to start rather than reinventing the wheel:
 - [HFSExplorer](https://github.com/unsound/hfsexplorer) - a Java GUI app